rithishsamm/myTutorialHell/Management/Project Management/Project Management Full Disclosure/Project Management Overview.md

 These are changes in
 - deadlines,
-- budget, and
+- budget and
-- scope of work,
+- scope of work
 but you need to ensure that after this change, you'll be able to finish the project with the updated baselines and most importantly, you won't be asking for another change request for the same problem in a week or two.